-In this paper we review ICARUS, a candidate architecture that diverges from its predecessors on a number of dimensions.
-One important difference is that typical architectures handle conceptual knowledge in a procedural manner, typically using production rules, whereas our framework contains separate memories for concepts and skills.
-Another distinctive feature is that most architectures are based on production systems, which encode knowledge as a 'flat' set of conditionaction rules, whereas ICARUS makes an architectural commitment to the hierarchical organization of knowledge.
+In this paper we review Icarus (Langley & Choi, 2006), a candidate architecture that diverges from its predecessors on a number of dimensions.
+One important difference is that traditional architectures handle conceptual knowledge in a procedural manner, typically using production rules, whereas our framework contains separate memories for concepts and skills.
+Another distinctive feature is that most architectures are based on production systems, which encode knowledge as a 'flat' set of condition-action rules, whereas ICARUS makes an architectural commitment to the hierarchical organization of knowledge.
 One can certainly encode hierarchical structures in frameworks like ACT-R (Anderson, 1993) and Soar (Laird, Rosenbloom, & Newell, 1986), but this remains the modeler's choice rather than a strong theoretical claim.
-In addition, most cognitive architectures evolved from theories of human problem solving, which has led to subordinate roles for perception and action even in those frameworks that support them.
-In contrast, ICARUS is primarily an execution architecture that perceives and reacts to external environments, which we view as more basic than problem solving.
+In addition, most cognitive architectures evolved from theories of human